Intro to Gouging Cane

 Many gouge makers have also posted videos and tutorials on their own website covering the basics of using their machine which I would highly recommend checking out.

 Normally I use an Innoledy gouging machine because that machine is able to gouge cane quickly and requires little maintenance.
-This gouging machine works with dry cane so you do not have to spend upwards of 30 minutes soaking cane before using it.
+This gouging machine works with dry cane so you do not have to spend time soaking cane before using it.
 While this machine is often times less consistent than other gouging machines, it saves me so much time that I feel that it is worth it.

-Instructions come with the Innoledy machine if you choose to buy it, but I normally set the dial at 1.1mm for a center thickness, then go down incrementally to 0.58mm.
+Instructions come with the Innoledy machine, but I normally set the dial at 1.1mm for a center thickness, then go down incrementally to 0.58mm.
 On my machine, the dial needs to read 0.55mm to actually come out 0.58, but every machine will be slightly different and your machine will come with instructions.
 I like my last pass through of the cane to remove a chip of 0.10mm.
 If the last chip is more or less than 0.10mm then the cane might be gouged more unevenly so I set my second to last swipe at 0.65mm and last swipe at 0.55mm to make that chip 0.10mm.

 Often times, cane gouged from 0.57-0.60 in the center will work great, but veering off more than one or two hundredths of a millimeter in either direction will start to have noticeable consequences.
 Since you will not be scraping the bark all the way down to the thread, your reed needs to be balanced so that the center measurement of the cane is not too thick or thin for the rest of the reed.
 I have found that if the center measurement of the gouge is left thicker then you will need to scrape out less cane to keep the reed balanced.
 Many people find this counter intuitive and think that if cane is gouged thicker, then more cane will need to be scraped off to accommodate and vice versa if cane is gouged thinner, but I believe a proportional reed will have the best response.